ParTech/SIF-Demo/README.md

 * If you haven't used SIF before, make sure to follow the installation guide:  https://dev.sitecore.net/Downloads/Sitecore_Installation_Framework/1x/Sitecore_Installation_Framework_12.aspx
 **Pay extra attention to the SIF prequisites!**
 * Read the README.md file from each of the `<example_name>/packages` folders and make sure the required Sitecore installation (`*.scwdp.zip`) packages are placed into those folders
+* Place your `license.xml` in the root of this repository

 ## Examples